-39) Which of the following shows the relative frequency of students who travel for an hour or less to get to school?
+39) Which of the following shows the relative frequency of students who travel for less than an hour to get to school?
 Choose all that apply.

 A. $\frac{7}{10}$

 40) What is the relative frequency of students who travel for an hour of more to get to school?